front-commerce/developers.front-commerce.com/source/docs/magento1/event-list.md

 ---
 id: event-list
 title: Dispatch event list
-description: Front-Commerce Magento1 module is shipped with additional events dispatched so you could customize its behavior and hook into the module.
+description: Front-Commerce Magento1 module is shipped with additional events dispatched so you could customize its behavior and hook it into the module.
 This page contains details about them.
 ---

-Events are grouped by the area they relate with.
+Events are grouped by the area they relate to.
 See sections below for details.

 ## Catalog